chrokh/toow-old/chapters/abstract-injected-object-composition.md

 Work in progress.
 ```

+% EXAMPLE: SOLVE THE ISSUE DISCUSSED IN INHERITANCE CHAPTER WHERE WE COULDN'T IMPLEMENT THE FOREACH FOR BOTH CHAR-TO-STRING CIPHERS and CHAR-TO-CHAR CIPHERS.
+USE COMPOSITION!

 %It is time.
 %We are now ready to talk about abstraction depdendency injection.
 %Where we use subtype polymoprhism to its fullest capacity.